hesugiyama/combine-nextjs-vercel/README.md

 # combine-nextjs-vercel
-Some scratch to learn more about two technologies.
+Some scratch to deploy with vercel.

 We are in production!!!